lksh2333/Retail-Data-Analytics-Project/README.md

 **<h3>Project Overview</h3>**

-This project demonstrates how to work with large datasets, from extraction and cleaning to analysis and visualization. #Here's a high-level overview:
+This project demonstrates how to work with large datasets, from extraction and cleaning to analysis and visualization.

+**<h3>Here's a high-level overview:</h3>**

 **1.Data Extraction:** Leveraged the Kaggle API to download datasets programmatically.